castai/docs/docs/guides/autoscaling-policies.md

 * it doesn't contain pods that cannot be moved elsewhere due to node selection constraints (non-matching node selectors or affinity, matching anti-affinity, etc.)

 If autoscaler fails to find worker nodes eligible for deletion, cluster's state would not be affected.
-Otherwise, only a single node at a time will be attempted to remove.
+Otherwise, only a single node at a time will be attempted to be removed.
 In that case, autoscaler issues termination of the underlying instance in a cloud-provider-dependent manner.
+This process usually takes a few minutes.

 ### Configuration